kr8s-org/kr8s/docs/object.md

 All objects returned by `kr8s` will have a reference to the API client that created it at `Object.api`.

-You can also create objects yourself from a spec or get existing ones by name.
+You can also create objects yourself from a spec or get existing ones by name with {py:func}`.create() <kr8s.objects.APIObject.create()>`.

 Methods on objects that require communicating with Kubernetes will create an API client or retrieve one from the cache automatically.

 ```python
 # Create a new Pod